 Hyperkalemia alters cardiac depolarization and repolarization due to elevated extracellular potassium levels, affecting the resting membrane potential of cardiac myocytes28.

-ECG Features of Hyperkalemia:
+ECG Features of Hyperkalemia

 - Peaked T-waves, particularly in the precordial leads.